Why and how I developed the RACE marketing planning framework

 - 2. Act: Act is short for Interact.
 In the early stages when I was developing RACE, the framework was called RICE, but people I spoke to performed RACE since it was more dynamic.
 Unlike simpler, Reach > Convert > Retain frameworks, I defined Act as a separate stage from conversion since encouraging interactions on websites and in social media is so challenging given today’s crowded, fragmented media landscape.For most businesses, the main aim of Act is to generate online leads that can then be nurtured on the ‘path-to-purchase’.
 It’s about persuading site visitors or prospects to take the next step, the next Action on their customer journey when they initially reach your site or social network presence.
 It may mean finding out more about a company or its products, searching to find a product or reading a blog post.
 You should define these actions as top-level goals of the funnel in analytics.
 Goals can include “Viewed product”, “Added to Basket”, “Registered as member” or “Signed up for an e-newsletter”.
 Act is also about encouraging participation.
 This can be sharing of content via social media or customer reviews (strictly, part of Engage).

-- 3. Convert: Aimed simply conversion to sale, either in online and/or offline channels since RACE is a multichannel framework.
+- 3. Convert: This stage is simply aimed at conversion to sale, either in online and/or offline channels since RACE is a multichannel or omnichannel marketing framework.
 It involves getting your audience to take that vital next step which turns them into paying customers whether the payment is taken through online e-commerce transactions or offline channels.

 - 4. Engage: Aimed at long-term customer engagement and communications that is, developing a long-term relationship with first-time buyers to build customer loyalty as repeat purchases using communications on your site, social presence, email and direct interactions to boost customer lifetime value.
 It can be measured by repeat actions such as repeat sale and sharing content through social media.
 We also need to measure the percentage of active customers (or email subscribers) and customer satisfaction and recommendation using other systems.